nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 each representing a specific type of command.
 Each `Command` will `parseArguments` and set them to private variables, and then `execute` would run specific operation specified by `XYZCommand`.
-The `Command` would then modify the required changes in `ModuleManager` and print the required to be output to `Ui` before returning a `CommandResult`.
+The `Command` would then modify the required changes in `ModuleManager` and store the resulting output message in `CommandResult`.

-The `CommandResult` will contains certain attributes to indicate if the `Terminus` loop should be terminated or if the `CommandParser` might require changing through the `additionData` attribute.
+The `CommandResult` will contains certain attributes that will indicate certain operations:
-The `CommandParser` maybe used to change workspace.
+- Contains a `message` to be printed as the output for the `Command`.
+- Contains the `newCommandParser` required to switch workspaces.
+- Indicate the if file operations are required and the corresponding actions.
+- Tracks if the program should terminate.

 ### 3.5 Module Component